paulchyz/OCI_Streaming_Pipeline/README.md

 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 3. Click on the hyperlinked Application object you created.
 4. Click `Database actions`.
 Note that you may need to allow pop-ups in your browser if launching the new page fails.
 5. Enter your username and password for your ADW instance.
-For this lab, the default values are as follows:
+For this lab, the default values are as indicated below.
+If you specified a custom password for your ADW instance, replace the default value with the custom value.
 	\
 	`Username`: `ADMIN`\
 	`Password`: `Streaming!2345`